moneybutton/docs/docs/bsv-public-key.md

 Source code: [publickey.js](https://github.com/moneybutton/bsv/blob/master/lib/publickey.js)

+Note that public keys are handled automatically by Money Button behind the scenes and it is not necessary to deal with public keys directly unless you are building an advanced application.

 A public key is a key that is derived from a private key and under normal circumstances can be shared publicly.
 Public keys can be used for encryption, Diffie-Helman shared secrets, and deriving addresses for receiving money.